martindsouza/ws-opensource/apex-feb.md

 ### Web Files

-Somewhere on your system create the following directory setup (root folder `www` can be what ever you want).
+Copy the `www` folder from the USB drive `AFEB Files` somewhere on your system.
+The required folder for AFEB is as follows:

 ```
 /www